Multiple Registration Protocol: Multiple VLAN Registration Protocol

-MVRP defines a MRP application that provides the VLAN registration service.
+MVRP defines an MRP application that provides the VLAN registration service.
 MVRP makes use of MRP Attribute Declaration (MAD) and MRP Attribute Propagation (MAP), which provide the common state machine descriptions and the common information propagation mechanisms defined for use in MRP-based applications.
 MVRP provides a mechanism for dynamic maintenance of the contents of dynamic VLAN registration entries for each VLAN, and for propagating the information they contain to other bridges.
 This information allows MVRP-aware devices to establish and update dynamically their knowledge of the set of VLANs that currently have active members, and through which ports those members can be reached.
 The main purpose of MVRP is to allow switches to automatically discover some of the VLAN information that would otherwise need to be manually configured.

 Legacy GVRP details

 The replaced GVRP was essentially the same thing, but it used the services of the 802.1D-based GARP application.
 GVRP made use of GARP Information Declaration (GID) and GARP Information Propagation (GIP), which correspond to the MAP and MAD in MRP.
 It was defined in the original release of 802.1D-1998 until it was replaced by MVRP.

 It was replaced because the non-VLAN-aware GARP had serious deficiencies when operating in large VLAN networks.